TanyaGr9191/Weebo-proj/README.md

-# Weebo (React + Node.js)
+# App description: Weebo (React + Node.js)

-Website building e2e app inspired by wix.com and elementor.com.
+Website building e2e app inspired by wix.com.
 [Have a look here](https://weebo-proj.onrender.com/)

 Weebo was created with small business owners in mind. **It is merely a website builder that aids in the creation and management of your website.**